firefly-iii/docs/new-docs/advanced-installation/upgrade.md

 composer create-project grumpydictator/firefly-iii --no-dev --prefer-dist firefly-iii-updated <next_version>
 ```

 Where `<next_version>` is the latest version of Firefly III.
 This installs Firefly III in a new directory called `firefly-iii-updated`.
-Assuming your *original* Firefly III installation is in the directory `firefly-iii` you can upgrade by simply moving over your `.env` file and other stuff:
+Assuming your *original* Firefly III installation is in the directory `firefly-iii` you can upgrade by moving over your `.env` file and other stuff:

 ```bash
 cp firefly-iii/.env firefly-iii-updated/.env